 As BMW continues its progress in its AD ambitions, Dunning and his team hope to eventually extend their Unity-based solution beyond its core audience of AD developers.
 The team sees tremendous potential in collaborating with their colleagues responsible for in-car testing to ensure the pre-production Level 3 vehicles perform as promised before they go into full production.

-Stay tuned for Part Two, where we’ll share how BMW is using Unity to overcome the daily challenges of AD development.
+Read part two, where we share how BMW is using Unity to overcome the daily challenges of AD development.